 A car crash involving an Uber or Lyft car can be complicated, as you can tell.
 You can get an understanding of your legal options by taking advantage of a free consultation with a Palm Coast rideshare accident lawyer.

-Chiumento Dwyer Hertel Grant, handles Uber, Lyft, and other ridesharing accident claims for clients in Palm Coast, Ormond Beach, and surrounding areas of Flagler County and Volusia County.
+Chiumento Law, PLLC, handles Uber, Lyft, and other ridesharing accident claims for clients in Palm Coast, Ormond Beach, and surrounding areas of Flagler County and Volusia County.
 Call (386) 753-3245 or contact us online to have our attorneys provide a complete evaluation of your case during a free consultation.